 If you wish to confirm whether you are a carrier of herpes, order a test online now.

-Please note, where a generic product has been ordered we may use a range of manufacturers in order to provide you with your medication, in order to maintain our service levels.
+Please note, where a generic product has been ordered we may use a range of manufacturers to provide you with your medication so that we can maintain our service levels.

 Last reviewed: 26/1/2020 by Dr Simran Deo

 |One course of Aciclovir - for a cold sore outbreak||(400mg, 15 tablets)||£20|

 |Two courses of Aciclovir - for cold sore outbreaks||(400mg, 30 tablets)||£25|

 |Three courses of Aciclovir - for cold sore outbreak||(400mg, 45 tablets)||£30|

 |Aciclovir - for suppressive treatment of recurrent cold sores||3 months (400mg, 168 tablets)||£49|

 Cold sore healing can also be improved with hydrocolloid dressings (Compeed invisible cold sore patches) available in most pharmacies.
 Local anaesthetic creams applied to the blisters and oral painkillers such as paracetamol can ease any discomfort of the blisters.